KlapkovGV/skin-lesion-classification-scratchcnn-tl-gradcam/README.md

 An image preprocessing pipeline was implemented using `tf.data`, which includes JPEG decoding, pixel normalization to the [0,1] range, and resizing to 224 x 224.
 An automatic black-border cropping function was added, and an attempt was made to remove microscope artifacts using morphological operation.

+## 3. Data Augmentation

+Data Augmentation was performed using a set of transformations from `tf.keras.layers`: rendom flips, rotations (5%), zoom (10%), as well as minimal adjustments to brightness and contrast (lower than 1%) with subsequent value clipping to the valid range.
+The pipeline supports caching, parallel processing, and data prefetching to accelerate training.

+## 4. Augmentation Visualization

+Augmentations were visualized by displaying three pairs of original and augmented images, confirming that the semantics were preserved and transformation were applied correctly.

+## 5. Building the Scratch CNN Architecture

+Based on the proposed architecture, a convolutional neural network was built from the ground up.
+The model consists of four convolutional blocks featuring BatchNormalization, ReLU, MaxPooling, and Dropout.
+It concludes with a GlobalAveragePooling layer and two fully connected (Dense) layers with Dropout for regularization.
+The output layer contains a single neuron with a sigmoid activation function for binary classification.
+The model is ready for compilation and training.